Caloric test; Bithermal caloric testing; Cold water calorics; Warm water calorics; Air caloric testing

 Water caloric stimulation should not be done if the eardrum is torn (perforated).
 This is because it can cause an ear infection.
 It also should not be done during an episode of vertigo because it can make symptoms worse.

 Kerber KA, Baloh RW.
 Neuro-otology: diagnosis and management of neuro-otological disorders.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 46.BACK TO TOP
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 22.BACK TO TOP